ssrg-vt/popcorn-kernel/README.md

 8. Copy build.sh from scripts/ folder to the home directory and run ./build.sh (Update the paths as needed in line 4 and 16)

 At this point the Petalinux image with the hardware design will be flashed to the FPGA, power off and power on the host to load the new design.

+The test apps can be found in apps/ folder